jku/path-traversal-poc/ISSUE-DESCRIPTION.md

 An ideal solution (that disregards backwards compatibility) might include:
 * "meta" should use rolename, not filename, as key
-* specification should not specify how client or repository must store
+* specification should *not* specify how client or repository must store
   metadata: this is an implementation detail.
-* rolename use in URLs, and any required encoding must be specified in spec (so clients are able to download metadata)
+* rolename use in URLs, and any required encoding must be specified in the specification (so clients are able to download metadata)
 * A "implementer notes" document should give advice on how to store metadata
 * The advice should specify a best known method for filename creation (TBD):
   Some options for the best known method could be:
   * use rolename hash as filename
-  * use a URL-encoded rolename as filename (this requires specifying some details about the encoding)
+  * use a URL-encoded rolename as filename (this requires specifying some details about the encoding -- e.g. default python url encoding will not encode "/")

 ### Practical solution

-First, client implementations should defend against path traversal -- possibly by preventing rolenames with "/".
+First, client implementations should defend against path traversal -- possibly by preventing rolenames with "/" or by defining an encoding method that can be implemented esily.
 The issues around rolenames as filenames should probably be mentioned in the spec.

 Then, some sort of path towards the "Ideal solution" should be deviced.
 A fairly backwards compatible, but ugly, solution might be to keep using "meta" as is but document that the keys are not "real" filenames but just rolename+extension (which is already true since "role1.json" is a valid key for meta but the non-versioned file might not even exist in a _consistent_snapshot_ repository).